microsoft/fhir-server/docs/SMARTonFHIR.md

+# Azure Active Directory SMART on FHIR proxy

+In this tutorial we will cover how to use the proxy to enable SMART on FHIR applications with the FHIR Server.
 [SMART on FHIR](https://docs.smarthealthit.org/) is a set of open specifications to integrate partner applications with FHIR servers and electronic medical records systems that have FHIR interfaces.

-There is a tutorial on the managed service documentation that describes how to use the proxy to enable SMART on FHIR applications with the Azure API for FHIR.
-You can follow the [steps](https://docs.microsoft.com/azure/healthcare-apis/use-smart-on-fhir-proxy) for the open-source FHIR Server as well but need to configure a few settings in a different way first.

-# Initial open-source steps
+The majority of the tutorial is available [here](https://docs.microsoft.com/azure/healthcare-apis/use-smart-on-fhir-proxy) but the first two steps need to be completed differently.
+These steps ensure that your app service settings are configured correctly.

-The first step is to make updates/validate settings for your app service.
-Navigate to the App Service that was greated as part of the deployment,
+Navigate to the App Service that was greated as part of the deployment.

-# Enable the SMART on FHIR proxy
+## Enable the SMART on FHIR proxy setting
 1. Select **Configuration** under Settings
 1. Set FhirServer:Security:EnableAadSmartOnFhirProxy and FhirServer:Security:Enabled to **True**.